surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.5.1-rc.1 =
+= 4.5.1-rc.2 =

-(2018/06/14) Updated the metabox tab CSS to better define active / non-active tabs.
+(2018/06/15) Added a 'rest_api_init' hook to define our custom image sizes.
+Updated the metabox tab CSS to better define active / non-active tabs.
 Updated the SucomNotice class CSS to increase visibility of notifications in the toolbar.

 = 4.5.0 =